EvanLjp/file-sorter/README.md

 ## Algorithm

-File sorter uses an [external sort](https://en.wikipedia.org/wiki/External_sorting) algorithm in order not to load the whole input file into memory.
+File sorter uses an [external sort  algorithm](https://en.wikipedia.org/wiki/External_sorting) (similar to merge sort) in order not to load the whole input file into memory.

 * First the file is read line by line and an index is created in order to know at which byte each line begins.
 * Then, the file is divided into _batches_ of fixed maximal size, each of which containing a few consequtive lines of the file.